14 Best CSS Sliders For Better UX 2023

 12. Pure CSS Slider with Custom Effects

-Nikolay Talanov wrote some spectacular pens in his career, with more than 300,000 views across his work on interactive CSS and HTML proof of concepts.
+Nikolay Talanov wrote some spectacular pens during his career, with more than 300,000 views across his work on interactive CSS and HTML proof-of-concepts.
 Nikolay’s CSS slider with custom animation effects shows the potential of using pure CSS to create a sliding effect for your content.
 Each of the slides in the demo show a different transition effect.
 Your users will never even guess that your slider was built with nothing but CSS.

 13. CSS Slider Puzzle Game

-Mark Robbins has expertise in using CSS to gamify the experience.
-This slider puzzle game shows the different ways that CSS can be used to achieve sliding effects.
+Mark Robbins has expertise in utilizing CSS to enhance the gaming experience.
+This slider puzzle game demonstrates the various ways CSS can be utilized to create sliding effects.
 While you won’t use this particular example to show content on your website, you could gain some insightful answers as to how CSS interacts with HTML to create smooth transition effects.

 14. Pure CSS Horizontal Slide

 David Conner has built a portfolio of CSS sliders.
 His horizontal slide is unique because it uses header menu items to navigate between the slides.
-Once a slide item is clicked, it automatically transitions to the next one, similar to how smooth page transitions work.
-Quite a few implementations could also be applied to make this work on your own designs.
+Once a slide item is clicked, it automatically transitions to the next one, much like smooth page transitions.
+Several implementations can also be applied to make this work with your own designs.

 Thank you for creating this list!